flavius/phpmeta/README.md

 Meta can be used for empowering your scripts with meta-programming capabilities.
 For this, you need three things:

-  * the *processor* - this is the file where you implement the callbacks;
+  * the *processor* - the files where you implement the callbacks;
-  this is what drives the transformation from your meta-annotated script to the end result
+  this is what drives the transformation from your meta-annotated *source* to the end result
-  * the *source* - this is the code processed by the processor
+  * the *source* - this is the code processed by the *processor*
   * the *transformation code* - this code is responsible for modifying the *source* according to your needs

-In the end you will get a *processed script*.
-You do not need to process the source to get a *processed script* as long as you don't modify *the source*.
+In the end you will get a *preprocessed code*.
+You do not need to process the source to get a *preprocessed code* as long as you don't modify *the source*.

-The *processed script* will be the one to be executed instead of your *source*.
+The *preprocessed code* will be the one to be executed instead of your *source*.

 The exact way of hooking the *transformation code* into the process